-\item The optical path fluctuations are represented by the proper time delay of the arrival of the incoming light ray for a timelike observer at the beamsplitter - formally, the beamsplitter itself. \end{itemize} It is clear that on Minkowski spacetime, the total elapsed proper time for the beamsplitter between the emission and arrival of the light ray is $2L$.
-Let us now see how this changes with perturbations.
+In this paper, we model this interferometer setup in the following way.
+We consider an interferometer with a single arm pointing in the spatial direction denoted by the spacelike unit vector $n^a=(0,\vec{n}),\, n^2=1$.
+The interferometer also picks a future-directed timelike vector $t=(1, \vec{0})$, $t^2 = -1$ for the timeflow such that $t\cdot n = 0$.
+This also defines the null frame spanned by $\ell_\pm := t \pm n$ such that $\ell_+ \cdot \ell_- = -2$.
+The laser beam corresponds to a null geodesic path emitted from and arriving to the beamsplitter, which we split into outgoing $x_+$ and incoming $x_-$ components.
+Both the beamsplitter ($B$) and the mirror ($M$) are modeled with timelike geodesics $x_B$ and $x_M$ respectively.
+The optical path fluctuations are represented by the proper time delay of the arrival of the incoming light ray for a timelike observer at the beamsplitter - formally, the beamsplitter itself.
+It is clear that on Minkowski spacetime, the total elapsed proper time for the beamsplitter between the emission and arrival of the light ray is $2L$.